robin-raymond/zax.io/arrays.md

 // construct an array of a dynamic size and copy the contents of the array myArrayCopy : Integer[myArray.length] @ = myArray

+// shorten to the following (the type is implied and allocated) myOtherArrayCopy : @ = myArray
 ````